Respiratory Illness Prevention and Surveillance

 Respiratory Illness Surveillance

-There are other respiratory pathogens that are circulating, so if you have respiratory symptoms, please limit contact with others, especially elders, infants, and persons with weakened immune systems.
-If you must be around people, wear a mask.
-If you test positive for COVID-19, talk with a healthcare provider about highly effective antiviral treatment that is now available.
+If you develop any respiratory symptoms, please limit contact with others, especially elders, infants, and people with weakened immune systems.
+If you must be around others, wear a mask.
+And if you test positive for COVID-19 or Flu, talk with a healthcare provider about the highly effective antiviral treatments now available.

 YKHC Office of Environmental Heath's Testing of Bethel Wastewater